aljoxo/Arisen/Documentation/Graphics Documentation.md

 ## Lighting

-#### Apotheosis comes with a fully patched [Lux](https://www.nexusmods.com/skyrimspecialedition/mods/43158), [Lux Orbis](https://www.nexusmods.com/skyrimspecialedition/mods/56095), & [Lux Via](https://www.nexusmods.com/skyrimspecialedition/mods/63588).
+#### Arisen comes with a fully patched [Lux](https://www.nexusmods.com/skyrimspecialedition/mods/43158), [Lux Orbis](https://www.nexusmods.com/skyrimspecialedition/mods/56095), & [Lux Via](https://www.nexusmods.com/skyrimspecialedition/mods/63588).
 This was decided after careful consideration of many other lighting mods.
 Other mods that were considered included [Window Shadows](https://www.nexusmods.com/skyrimspecialedition/mods/37831), [ELFX](https://www.nexusmods.com/skyrimspecialedition/mods/2424), [ELE](https://www.nexusmods.com/skyrimspecialedition/mods/1377), & [Relighting Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/8586).
 I decided that Lux was not only the best looking, but created the most realistic simulation of interior lighting out of all the mods I tried out.

 ## Weather

-#### By Default, Apotheosis uses NO weather mod.
+#### By default, Arisen uses NO weather mod.
 This choice was made for the soul purpose of using Dragens' Ruvaak Dahmaan ENB.
-If you wish to add a weather mod, please check out the #additions channel in the [discord](https://discord.gg/4WwqfK5yHg).
+If you wish to add a weather mod, please check out the pins of the #additions channel in the [discord](https://discord.gg/4WwqfK5yHg).

 ## Environment